PeachersTree/Capstone-1_Vina-Valentia/README.md

 # A Simple E-Commerce System

 # Overview
-Indovina is a simple e-commerce system that allows users to browse, add items to their cart, and make payments.
+This is a simple e-commerce system that allows users to browse, add items to their cart, and make payments.
 The system supports two types of users: buyers and sellers.
 Buyers can purchase food, drinks, snacks, and medicines, while sellers can manage the inventory of these items.